ItsRiprod/DeskThing/README.md

    - Follow the instructions in the [superbird-tool repository](https://github.com/bishopdynamics/superbird-tool) to flash your CarThing device with the necessary image.

 2. **Configure Spotify App:**
    - Create a Spotify app and get the app ID and key.
-DDetailed steps are at the end of this page
+[Detailed steps here](#spotify-app)
    - Add your Spotify app ID and key to a `.env` file:
      ```env
      SPOTIFY_APP_ID=your_spotify_app_id